MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 [LiteDB](https://www.litedb.org/) is a serverless database delivered in a single small DLL written in .NET C# managed code.
 It's a simple and fast NoSQL database solution for stand-alone applications.
 To use LiteDb with on-disk persistent storage:

+1. Install the `Microsoft.AspNetCore.Datasync.LiteDb` package from NuGet.

-1. Add a singleton for the `LiteDatabase` to the `Program.cs`:
+2. Add a singleton for the `LiteDatabase` to the `Program.cs`:

     ``` csharp
     const connectionString = builder.Configuration.GetValue<string>("LiteDb:ConnectionString");
     builder.Services.AddSingleton<LiteDatabase>(new LiteDatabase(connectionString));
     ```

-2. Derive models from the `LiteDbTableData`:
+3. Derive models from the `LiteDbTableData`:

     ``` csharp
     public class TodoItem : LiteDbTableData